COVID-19: Frequently Asked Questions

 How can I apply for an exemption from Quarantine?

 Each state and territory’s department of health are managing quarantine for that state/territory.
 Each have their own quarantine exemption process.
 If you wish to undertake quarantine outside of the government designated facilities, go to the relevant state or territory Department of Health website and navigate to the COVID-19 quarantine page.
-There you will find a link to the exemption process.
-A list of the State and Territory websites are below.
+A link to each of the state's exemption processes can be found here.

 I am an Australian Citizen, but my partner is not.
 Will we be allowed to travel to Australia?